pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.markdown

 I hope that just about covers the main approaches you might want to consider when implementing a math library for games.
 There's no 100% right answer and each approach comes with pros and cons (e.g. flexibility vs simplicity).

-If you'd like to explore more you can checkout this math library I created written in C++.
+If you'd like to explore more you can check out this math library I created written in C++.

 - [as - almost something](https://github.com/pr0g/as).